 A final point of interest.
-Between roughly 1935 and 1948 (and maybe into the 1950s) Garton & King operated a "Branch Office" in Truro, Cornwall.
+Between roughly 1935 and 1948 (and maybe into the 1950s) Garton & King operated a ‘Branch Office’ in Truro, Cornwall.
 The address was 2 Calenick Street, the telephone number was Truro 3040.
 I have visited the location and tried to find out further information but with little success.
 I have no idea how many staff were involved, I understand a fitter was based there in order to maintain a ‘presence’ in Cornwall.
 The property was demolished in the 1960s and, being in somewhat of a backwater and not the most photogenic district in Truro I have been unable to track down even a photo of the premises - anyone who can shed light on this ‘Outpost of the Empire’ please contact me.

-One of the proposed alterations - 1869.
+One of the proposed alterations - 1869

 The alternative proposed alteration to the

 An 1888 plan of the foundry and shop.
 Click to enlarge

-The view of the old cupola was taken when it was active in 1935.
+The view of the Waterbeer Street cupola was taken when it was active in 1935.
 The 3 slightly blurry pictures are still from the cine film my father took just before the war, The chimney view shows Mount Dinham Church in the distance and close examination of the 1888 plan shows the corresponding locations of the forges at ground floor level.
-The Crane viewed in the second picture is referred to above in my father’s notes; the last still is of the Back Shop, the Foundry Shop in Waterbeer Street - maybe the vehicle is the Company Car which will feature in a future article on Transport and the Company.
+The Crane viewed in the third picture is referred to above in my father’s notes; the last still is of the Back Shop, the Foundry Shop in Waterbeer Street - maybe the vehicle is the Company Car which will feature in a future article on Transport and the Company.

-View from the roof, from the 1936 film - St Michael’s Church in the background.
+View from the roof, from the 1936 film - St Michael’s Church in the background

-The front of the foundry in Waterbeer Street from the 1936 film.
+The foundry building in Waterbeer Street